dblock/code.dblock.org/_posts/2012/2012-03-19-avoiding-production-disasters-and-the-value-of-patience-in-software-development.markdown

 Why do something today when you can do it tomorrow?

-It’s Friday night and happy hour is about to start.
+It's Friday night and happy hour is about to start.
 Plan that next deploy for Monday morning, when everybody is in the office.

 ![]({{ site.url }}/images/posts/2012/2012-03-19-avoiding-production-disasters-and-the-value-of-patience-in-software-development/image_22.jpg)

-_"she just spent her week-end undoing Friday’s mess"_
+_"she just spent her week-end undoing Friday's mess"_

-Spending a week-end in the office fixing what you (or someone else) broke on a Friday shoots your Monday’s productivity.
-You’ll feel like exhausted heroes, at the cost of three days of work (week-end included) multiplied by the number of people involved.
+Spending a week-end in the office fixing what you (or someone else) broke on a Friday shoots your Monday's productivity.
+You'll feel like exhausted heroes, at the cost of three days of work (week-end included) multiplied by the number of people involved.

 #### This Week Becomes This or Next Sprint